Jesse-Na/codeboard/README.md

 - My Rooms
 - My Files

-The dashboard page consists of current rooms displayed in the form of cards.
+The dashboard page consists of all available rooms displayed in the form of cards.
 Each card details the name of the room, creator, and an optional description.
 The *My Rooms* page only displays the rooms created by the user.
 The *My Files* page lists any saved files from the room sessions.
 At the bottom of the navigation bar, users can choose to log out from their accounts.

 <img width="1887" height="1071" alt="image" src="https://github.com/user-attachments/assets/bc92c249-d1da-460f-9d1f-882a70f01632" />